mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that prints possible combinations of two letters,except oo.
+Script that prints a number with two decimal places.